keyfunda/primes-parallel-sieve/README.md

-prime-parallel-sieve
+primes-parallel-sieve
 ====================

 Prime number parallel sieve in Erlang, Javascript, &amp; Java

-Note: The code here is intended to be of an educational nature.
-The run-time performance numbers and comments are not language benchmarks, they are provided to invite discussion for improving the code.
+Important Note: The code here is intended to be of an educational nature.
+The run-time performance numbers and comments should not be interpreted as language benchmarks, they are provided to invite discussion for improving the code.

 Algorithm